CodeTogether-Inc/CodeTogether-Live/docs/docs/faqs/on-premises-faq.md

 <details>
   <summary>How do I configure the On-Premises version?</summary>

-Pull down the Docker image from Genuitec’s Private Docker Registry or our security-audited listing in the [Red Hat Software Catalog](https://catalog.redhat.com/software/containers/genuitec/codetogether/5fbbdc772937386820426f55), and then run the CodeTogether On-Premises container with straight-up Docker or Kubernetes.
+Pull down the Docker image from CodeTogether's Private Docker Registry or our security-audited listing in the [Red Hat Software Catalog](https://catalog.redhat.com/software/containers/genuitec/codetogether/5fbbdc772937386820426f55), and then run the CodeTogether On-Premises container with straight-up Docker or Kubernetes.
 For detailed instructions, see [CodeTogether On-Premises Installation Guide](../on-premises/on-premises-installation-guide.md)

 </details>